|

 you throughout this comfortably paced vacation.
 You'll also enjoy two days with boating on Scammon’s Lagoon, always with many hundreds of California gray

-whales.
-During our visits in 2004, biologists counted over 2,000 gray whales in
+whales; and this has been the case for a very long time!
+For example, during our visits in 2004, biologists counted over 2,000 gray whales in

 This is the